Bexin3/STMSpeeduino/README.md

 TransferADC1/2/3/Interleaved/SimultaneousComplete - Checks if DMA transfer is complete

-While loops may not work with is Complete value
 Due to caching if you read buffer value while the program is running you may have to invalidate it